-These keto & low-carb cheese stuffed mini peppers are crunchy and spicy bites with a delicious, rich creamy filling of cheddar, bacon and a bit of sriracha sweet heat.
+These keto & low-carb stuffed mini pepper appetizers are crunchy and spicy bites with a delicious, rich creamy filling of cheddar, bacon and a bit of sriracha heat!

 Is sriracha keto